The Pearl Island: Abraj Quartier

 This precinct is located by the entrance of The Pearl Qatar, and will have 7 towers including the tallest buildings planned for the development, at 40 storeys high.

 Commercial attractions

 The Central Authority Directorate (TCAD), which provides services like property registration and residency permits, opened on 3 December 2011.
+The island was also host the 2023 Qatar Classic Cars contest and exhibition and to several events during the 2022 World Cup.